Linnea87/Harry_Potter_quiz_pp2/README.md

 #### Mobile
 ![index](docs/wireframes/phone-index.png)
 ![question](docs/wireframes/phone-question.png)

+### Typhograpy
+I chose Henny Penny as the font style as I think it creates the magical feeling I want to achieve.

+### The mouse pointer
+I wanted the mouse pointer to be a magic wand when playing the game on a laptop or desktop.
+The cursor I chose is from this page [cursors-4u](https://www.cursors-4u.com).

 ### Color
 I used the <https://coolors.co> tool where I uploaded the background image to create a color scheme that I have since based on when making my color choices.